-We may share your personal information with any member of our Group, which means our subsidiaries as defined in section 1159 of the UK Companies Act 2006.
+We may share your personal information with any member of our Group, which means our subsidiaries as defined in section 7 & 8 of Irish Companies Act 2014.

 UDG Healthcare plc is a global company.
 The nature of our business, operations and services require us to transfer your information (from time to time) to our associated offices and/or companies.
 We may transfer the information we collect about you to countries other than your home country or other than the country in which the information is originally collected or where you are registered as a candidate.
 Your personal information will be accessible by our other offices internationally including (but not limited to), in the UK, EU, USA and Japan.

 We will take appropriate steps to ensure that your information is protected and handled in accordance with the legal requirements and as described in this Privacy Notice.